katsmiricinschi/obstacleavoidingpathplanning/README.md

 ### 2026 Senior Capstone Project (Comps)

 ## Our Website
-You can view our full project, data visualizations, and technical report at:
+You can view our full project, data visualizations, and technical report at: <br />
 **[katsmiricinschi.github.io/obstacleavoidingpathplanning](https://katsmiricinschi.github.io/obstacleavoidingpathplanning/)**

 Our code for the project itself can be found here: <br />